 Who has the cheapest state minimum auto insurance for seniors in Washington?

-Based on our data, $236 offers the lowest state minimum auto insurance rates for seniors in Washington, at $236 yearly.
-Geico and State Farm also provide affordable rates on state minimum coverage for seniors in Washington.
+Our data show that PEMCO provides the cheapest state minimum auto insurance for seniors in Washington, at around $236 per year.
+GEICO and State Farm also rank highly for affordable state minimum coverage for seniors in Washington.

 Which companies offer the cheapest liability car insurance for seniors in Washington?